DigitalExpart/PAKtIQ/BACKEND_README.md

 - Auto-created on signup
 - Stores display name, avatar, premium status

-### pakts
+### Resolves
 Main commitments/goals
 - Belongs to a user
 - Has progress calculated from milestones
 - Can be active, completed, or archived

 ### milestones
-Sub-goals within a pakt
+Sub-goals within a Resolve
 - Ordered list of steps
 - Importance rating (1-5)
 - Completion tracking with timestamps

 ### reminders
 Notification settings
-- One per pakt
+- One per Resolve
 - Supports daily, weekly, custom schedules
 - Can be enabled/disabled

 ### achievements
 Gamification badges
 - Earned automatically
-- Includes milestone & pakt achievements
+- Includes milestone & Resolve achievements
 - Stores metadata about when earned

 ### activity_log
 User action history
 - Tracks all important events
 - Used for analytics and feed
-- Links to pakts and milestones
+- Links to Resolves and milestones

 ## 🧪 Testing